SashaKur/Student-List-Web-App/README.md

 # Student-List-Web-App
-Web application implemented using .NET Blazor WebAssembly framework for a APBD project assignment
+Web application implemented using .NET Blazor WebAssembly framework for a APBD project assignment.
+Project was uploaded from a personal university repository.